PlayStation 4 technical specifications: PlayStation 4 Pro

 Some elements added to the design were derived from AMD's newer Polaris and newer architectures; such new features of the processor included a HEVC video codec supporting up to 4k resolution.
 Other specification changes included HDMI output being upgraded to HDMI 2.0b standard, with HDCP 2.2 compliance.
 Wireless networking includes 5 GHz band support using the IEEE 802.11ac standard, and Bluetooth support was upgraded to version 4.0; wired LAN is as the original PS4.
 The rated power of the original PS4 Pro is 310 W. The decision not to upgrade was predicated primarily on cost.

 A limited translucent-case version of the PS4 Pro was released in August 2018, which includes minor hardware updates.
 This new system, model number CUH-7100, besides offering a larger hard drive, used a quieter fan.
-It drew power more consistently that the CUH-7000, though it became slightly hotter than the launch system.
+It drew power more consistently than the CUH-7000, though it became slightly hotter than the launch system.

 A second minor hardware refresh, with model number CUH-7200, was first released in bundles with Red Dead Redemption 2 in November 2018.
 The newer version, otherwise functionally equivalent to the CUH-7000, has a different power connector, and used a quieter fan, which, according to Digital Foundry, made a "night and day" difference in the noise level, similar to the improvements in the CUH-7100.
 It drew power consistently at 170 W, whereas the 7000, while rated at 170 W, has brief spikes up to 177 W. However, the newer console fan ran slightly slower and became slightly hotter than the 7000 model to gain this improvement.
-The CUH-7000 model can achieve a similar noise level to CUH-7200 model when its CPU's thermal paste is replaced and its heatsink and fan are cleaned.
-When it is done carefully and correctly, The procedure has low to medium risk and takes between fifteen minutes and two hours depending on one's skill and familiarity with the console.
+The CUH-7000 model can achieve a similar noise level to the CUH-7200 model when its CPU's thermal paste is replaced and its heatsink and fan are cleaned.
+When it is done carefully and correctly, the procedure has low to medium risk and takes between fifteen minutes and two hours depending on one's skill and familiarity with the console.